Environmental Studies

 EAS 120.
 Soil Science (formerly BIO 220).
 4 Credits.

 Soils are the anchors of biological systems.
 This is a study of the physical, chemical, and biological nature of the soil.
 This four-credit laboratory course will study the substrate of the ecosystem.
 Emphasis will be placed on the role of the soil in plant pathology.
 Lab sessions will be hands-on experiences revolving around and applying the topics listed in the lab section of the syllabus.
 The lab and lecture portions of this course frequently take place in one of our many outdoor instructional spaces.
 Students are to refer to the applicable semester’s course syllabus for specifics and expectations.
-Prerequisites: ENG 098, FYE 101, MAT 092, RDG 098 or placement.
+Prerequisites: ENG 098, FYE 101, MAT 092 or MAT 096, RDG 098 or placement.
 Fall.

 EAS 125.
 Physical Geology of the Earth.
 4 Credits.

 This is an introductory course concerning the geology of both the earth's interior and surface.
 The geology of the earth's interior deals with its structure, the rock cycle, the formation and characteristic of igneous sedimentary and metamorphic rocks, as well as their mineral composition.
 The theory of plate tectonics will be used to discuss earthquakes, volcanoes, and mountain building.
 Surface geology encompasses soil and its formation, rivers, lakes, deserts, glaciers, topographic maps, and oceans.
 The process of physical and chemical weathering will be discussed in relation to these topics.
 Laboratory sessions will involve hands on experience with rocks, minerals, and measuring techniques used in geology, as well as online exercises.
 The lab and lecture portions of this course frequently take place in one of our many outdoor instructional spaces.
 Students are to refer to the applicable semester’s course syllabus for specifics and expectations.
-Prerequisites: ENG 098, FYE 101, RDG 098, MAT 092 or placement.
+Prerequisites: ENG 098, FYE 101, RDG 098, MAT 092 or MAT 096 or placement.

 EAS 126.
 Weather and Climate.
 4 Credits.